-Filing Chapter 13 bankruptcy stops the foreclosure.
+You filed filed Chapter 13 bankruptcy to keep your house and stop the foreclosure.
 You’ve protected your home, for the moment.

 Bankruptcy gets you a sheltered legal environment to address the problems with your mortgage.